rltillett/swc-git/index.md

 special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Accessibility:</strong> We are committed to making this workshop
+  <strong>Accessibility:</strong> I am committed to making this lesson
   accessible to everybody.
-  The workshop organizers have checked that:
+  I have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>
   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  If I can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and I will attempt to provide them.
 </p>